nickmatsnev/ddd/posts/mr-robot-season-2/index.md

 - **contagious** = infectious
 - **out of the blue** = unexpectedly
 - **to squander** = to spend extravagantly, thoughtlessly, or wastefully
-- **a lateral move** = a move either within your current company or to a new organization with similar title, pay, and responsibility
+- **a lateral move** = a move either within your current company or to a new organization with a similar title, pay, and responsibility
 - **discreet** = careful
 - **a contamination** = a pollution
 - **to adjourn** = to break off a meeting with a view to resume it later